mdozmorov/presentations/reproducible_research/README.md

 # Materials and links related to reproducible research topic

-`Pubmed_reproducible_vs_retraction.R` - a script to create barplots of "reproducible research" and "retraction" PubMed entries.
-Requires [MDmisc](https://github.com/mdozmorov/MDmisc)
+- `Pubmed_reproducible_vs_retraction.R` - a script to create barplots of "reproducible research" and "retraction" PubMed entries.
+Requires [MDmisc](https://github.com/mdozmorov/MDmisc) package

-`Reproducible research abstract.txt` - an announcement of the reproducible research seminar
+- `reproducible_research_01-29-2016_abstract.txt` - an announcement of the reproducible research seminar

-`Reproducible research.pdf` - handounts of the reproducible research seminar
+- `reproducible_research_01-29-2016.pdf` - handounts of the reproducible research seminar

 # Videos